Abstract

 Roles of CaMKII in 3D/2D systems

 The dodecameric CaMKII has a rather high valency for the specific interaction with NMDARs.
-We investigate how many NMDARs are bound per one CaMKII complex in the simulations (termed “effective valency”, Fig. 3B).
+We investigate how many NMDARs are bound per one CaMKII complex in the simulations (termed “effective valency”, Fig.3B).
 Even though the 2D system organizes smaller clusters compared to the 3D system, we find that each CaMKII in the cluster in the 2D system can bind more NMDARs than in the 3D system.
 Thus, the effective valency of CaMKII is higher in the 2D system.
 We note that this increase in the effective valency can be cause or effect of the different morphology in the 3D and 2D systems.

-To understand how the high effective valency of CaMKII can be realized in the 2D system, we delve into the localization of four molecular complexes along the normal direction to the membrane both for the cases of the active and inactive CaMKIIs (Fig. 3C).
-Both AMPA and NMDA receptors are embedded in the membrane (-2.
-5 nm ≲ z ≲ 2.
-5 nm).
+To understand how the high effective valency of CaMKII can be realized in the 2D system, we delve into the localization of four molecular complexes along the normal direction to the membrane both for the cases of the active and inactive CaMKIIs (Fig.3C).
+Both AMPA and NMDA receptors are embedded in the membrane (-2.5 nm ≲ z ≲ 2.5 nm).
 The PDZ2 and GK domains of PSD-95 are located at around -2 nm ≲ z ≲ -5 nm and -2 nm ≲ z ≲ -8 nm below the membrane, respectively.
-The active CaMKIIs interacting to NMDARs are distributed around -8 nm ≲ z ≲ -10 nm (Fig. 3C left).
-On the other hand, the inactive CaMKIIs are uniformly distributed 12 nm away from the membrane (Fig. 3C right).
+The active CaMKIIs interacting to NMDARs are distributed around -8 nm ≲ z ≲ -10 nm (Fig.3C left).
+On the other hand, the inactive CaMKIIs are uniformly distributed 12 nm away from the membrane (Fig.3C right).
 These suggest that, in the 2D system, four molecular complexes are distributed to have a layered organization.
 More importantly, the active CaMKII occupies ∼ 9 nm below the membrane, which is separated from, but not too far from, the distribution of the two receptors or PSD-95s.
 The layered arrangements may enable more NMDARs to access one CaMKII complex.

 Together, we hypothesize that CaMKII has two competing effects on the morphology of multiphase separation; the multi-valency in the specific interactions tends to make the NMDAR-containing phase inside, whereas the large volume of CaMKII that contributes to non-specific interactions tends to put the NMDAR-containing phase outside.
-The relative balance between the two competing effects are different between the 3D and 2D systems; the non-specific volume effect dominates in the 3D system, whereas the specific multivalent interaction overwhelms the volume interaction in the 2D system.
+The relative balance between the two competing effects are different between the 3D and 2D systems; the non-specific volume effect dominates in the 3D system, whereas the specific multivalent interaction overwhelms the excluded volume interaction in the 2D system.

 Reduction of CaMKII volume can invert multiphasic structure in 3D system